kubeflow/website/content/en/docs/components/katib/early-stopping.md

 ### Early stopping algorithms in detail

-Here’s a list of the early stopping algorithms available in Katib.
+Here’s a list of the early stopping algorithms available in Katib:
-The links lead to descriptions on this page:

 - [Median Stopping Rule](#median-stopping-rule)

 More algorithms are under development.

 You can add an early stopping algorithm to Katib yourself.
-Check the
-[developer guide](https://github.com/kubeflow/katib/blob/master/docs/developer-guide.md)
-to contribute.
+Check the [developer guide](https://github.com/kubeflow/katib/blob/master/docs/developer-guide.md) to contribute.